-Pony Measuring
+Pony Measuring:

-1 All ponies/minis must be measured prior to May 1.
-Exceptions are ponies/minis greater than 7 years of age that have been measured previously and have their measurements on file.
+All ponies must be measured prior to May 1, of the current year.
+Exceptions include ponies greater than 7 years of age that have been measured previously and have their measurement form on file.
 Measurements must be performed by a member of the Horse Committee.
 Ponies not measured will show in horse classes.

-- 2 Animal measurements are as follows:
+Animal measurements are as follows:

 - a.
-Horses over 58"

-- b.
-Large Ponies over 54" not to exceed 58"

-- c.
-Medium Ponies over 50" not to exceed 54"

-- d.
-Small Ponies over 38" not to exceed 50"

-- e.
-Miniatures 38" or less.
+Horses are over 58" - b.
+Large ponies are over 54", not to exceed 58". - c.
+Medium ponies are over 50', and not to exceed 54". - d.
+Small ponies are over 38" and not to exceed 50". - e.
+Miniatures are 38" or less

-Eligibility Of Animals
+Eligibility of Animals